-Serbia: New energy law in accordance with EU framework claim energy minister Antic despite fierce criticism from experts29.
-December 2014. / News Serbia Energy
+Serbia: New energy law in accordance with EU framework claim energy minister Antic despite fierce criticism from experts, News Serbia Energy

 There are a lot of investors from the EU, the U.S. and Russia interested in investing in Serbia’s energy sector,” Energy minister Aleksandar Antic said on the presentation of new energy law in the national assembly of Serbia.

 Starting from January 1, 2015, under the new energy law, Serbia will be fully implementing all measures of the European Union’s Third Energy Package relevant to the sectors of gas, electric power and renewable energy sources, which will make Serbia the first country in the region to implement all these provisions, Antic said.

 The new law will ensure security and efficiency of supply of energy products to consumers, improve the investment climate, improve operation in the gas and electricity markets, and ensure the participation of foreign entities in the electrical energy market and implementation of European legislation in this area, the minister said.

 Antic stressed that the government and the Energy Ministry led a responsible social policy in that area, pointing out that in the coming year, RSD 700 million dinars would be set aside for those who could not pay for electricity, and they would get 120-240 kilowatt hours of electricity per month and certain quantities of gas for free.

 The energy bill the parliament will discuss on Friday should bring Serbia’s regulations in that field in line with EU legislation, Tanjug reported.

 The new bill is proposed in order to harmonize Serbian legislation with that of the EU in a comprehensive and efficient way and solve problems noticed in practice, according to the argumentation for the bill.